renatorpn/renatorpn.github.io/whoami.markdown

 This site is made to as clean, light and easy to understand and deploy as possible, but be advised that I'm not a frontend developer and 90% of the time, I don't know what I'm doing.
 Feel free to use my code at your will, but do expect bad practices and stuff not working.

-During the day I work doing computer security stuff at $COMPANY.
+During the day I work doing computer security stuff at `$COMPANY`.
 During the night I'm a necromancer of cursed software.

 This garden is powered by:
 * jekyll;